Table of Contents

-Cysts are harmless lumps in breast tissue that contain fluid, pus or gas; they can be easily moved around inside the breast.
-It is best to see your doctor about this as some cysts may cause problems.
+Cysts are harmless lumps in breast tissue containing fluid, pus or gas; they can be easily moved inside the breast.
+It is best to see your doctor about this, as some cysts may cause problems.

-Fibrocystic changes might appear as a sensitive, thick or bumpy region in the breast.
-If the mother’s periods have returned already, the symptoms of Fibrocystic changes are worse during menstruation.
+Fibrocystic changes might appear as a sensitive, thick, or bumpy region in the breast.
+If the mother’s periods have already returned, the symptoms of the fibrocystic may worsen.

-Lipomas are fatty lumps in breast tissue that grow over a long period.
+Lipomas are fatty lumps in breast tissue that grows over a long period.
 They are usually soft and are not tender to the touch.

-A hematoma can be caused when the breast tissue has been damaged either by injury or surgery.
+A hematoma can be caused when the breast tissue has been damaged by injury or surgery.
 They are essentially a gathering of blood under the skin.
-This mass is sometimes sore, red or distended, and the skin often looks bruised.
+This mass is sometimes sore, red, or distended, and the skin often looks bruised.